Australia: the advance planning research has spoken!

 Updated: Sep 29

 Compelling reasons to undertake and complete in-depth advance planning has been published in by the BMJ.
-As a Thanadoula who specialises in consumer education and advance planning for clients I find the very low percentage concerning.
+As an End of Life Consultant who specialises in consumer education and advance planning for clients I find the very low percentage concerning.
 Leaving your advance planning and preferences/wishes to chance often means distress for friends and family, additional procedures (along with attendant costs), and a quality of life that may not meet your expectations or wants.

 In a recent study, 70% of Australians do not have Advance Health Care Directives (AHCDs) or Advance Care Plans (ACPs) in place.
 Aged care facility residents are more likely than those presenting to hospitals from home to have care plans in place, but the sobering reality is that more than two thirds of Australians have no advance planning in writing when emergency situations occur.

 When we are admitted to the hospital due to accident or illness, we may not be in a position to articulate our wishes - and if we have not had full and frank conversations with the people closest to us then guesswork between medical staff and close family or friends will be taken in an ad hoc manner.
 There is an odd, and deleterious, social expectation that advance planning is morbid, unwelcome, or unnatural, but the fact is that when we plan for our end of life by articulating our advance health wishes then everyone's life becomes easier.
 There is also a good deal of evidence that when families and close friends discuss, plan, and write down health care objectives, preferences, and goals together then there is very little dissention about having those wishes enacted when the need arises.
 People who are left out of discussions, however, often stymie and derail care measures (including organ donation, Do Not Resuscitate [DNR] orders, and medication or feeding wishes).